nancywang3/nancywang3.github.io/_pages/research.md

 nav_order: 2
 ---

-<! -- ## Works in Progress
+## Works in Progress

-The Roles of Employer Beliefs about Negotiation and Outside Offers in the Gender Earnings Gap (with Nagisa Tadjfar)
+The Roles of Employer Beliefs about Outside Offers in the Gender Earnings Gap (with Nagisa Tadjfar)

 Social Media, Body Image, and Economic Decisions (with Hannah Solheim)

-Social Media Rabbit Holes (with Hannah Solheim)

-The Effect of Confidence in Ability on Job Search Behavior (with Maxim Massenkoff and Nagisa Tadjfar).
-Partnering with an online interviewing platform in the tech sector, we study how anonymous interviewing online can improve confidence and labor market outcomes.
+The Effect of Confidence in Ability on Job Search Behavior (with Maxim Massenkoff and Nagisa Tadjfar)

 <br> -->